 Nicotinamide Riboside And Fibromyalgia

-Those with fibromyaliga may have heard that ribose might help their condition (click to read my review of ribose).
+Can NR supplements (niagen/niacel or Elysium Basis) help people with fibromylagia? (click to read my review of ribose).
 Ribose is part of nicotinamide riboside.
 There has also been some speculation free radical stress in the mitochondria might be related to fibromyalgia symptoms.

 People with fibromyalgia are often in a lot of pain.
 A study published in 2017 noted NR reduced “tactile hypersensitivity” (nerve pain associated with touch) in rats after a month of treatment.
-Fibromyalgia does appear to be connected to a hyper-sensitivity of nerves but whether or not this translates to help with those with the condition needs more research.
+Fibromyalgia does appear to be connected to a hyper-sensitivity of nerves but whether or not this means it helps with people with this condition needs more research.

-Here is a quick overview of the research presented above.
+Here is a quick overview of the Niagen research presented above.

 |nicotinamide riboside is uniquely and orally bioavailable in mice and humans.||Human.
 1 man||NR ↑ NAD|